GoogleCloudPlatform/ai-platform-samples/datasets/README.md

 **Note**: Using `source` preserves the environment variables.

-Upon succession, the relevant datasets are downloaded and some or all of the following environment variables properly exported:
+Upon completion, the selected datasets are downloaded and the corresponding environment variables are set and exported:

 * Local Datasets for Training: